Host Organization: Rogers Investment Advisors

 We view our interns as true team members and aim to ensure that they are given real and challenging opportunities to assist the growth of our business.
 Our virtual interns get to join our Zoom team meetings and get to interact with our team on a variety of projects and discussions.

 The hedge fund / private equity industry (particularly in Asia) rarely takes interns – particularly virtual ones – as alternative investment management firms are typically small teams that require extensive experience.
-This is a rare opportunity for a highly motivated person to gain an accurate overview of the alternative investment industry as well as to gain critical insights into the investment allocation process that underpins the selection, analysis and construction of a successful institutional investment portfolio.
+This is a rare opportunity for a highly motivated person to gain an accurate overview of the alternative investment industry as well as to gain critical insights into the investment allocation process that underpins the selection, analysis and construction of a successful institutional investment portfolio, during their gap year.

 Number of Opening(s): 2 or 3